-- This supplement adds Retrieve capabilities to the Audit Record Repository (ARR) Actor, defines a new actor -- the Audit Consumer, and two new transactions: - 1.
-[ITI-81] Retrieve ATNA Audit Event is a transaction that allows an Audit Consumer to retrieve ATNA Audit Events stored within a target Audit Record Repository.
-This transaction is based on a FHIR RESTful search operation on AuditEvent resources. - 2.
+This supplement adds Retrieve capabilities to the Audit Record Repository (ARR) Actor, defines a new actor -- the Audit Consumer, and two new transactions:

+- 1. [ITI-81] Retrieve ATNA Audit Event is a transaction that allows an Audit Consumer to retrieve ATNA Audit Events stored within a target Audit Record Repository.
+This transaction is based on a FHIR®1 RESTful search operation on AuditEvent resources. - 2.
 [ITI-82] Retrieve Syslog Event is a transaction that allows an Audit Consumer to search syslog messages stored in an Audit Record Repository.
 This transaction is defined as a RESTful operation.
-The search parameters are based on syslog metadata.
+The search parameters are based on syslog metadata. - 3.
 Note that ATNA Audit Events are syslog events, so the transaction [ITI-82] Retrieve Syslog Event enables search of ATNA events based on syslog metadata values.

-140 Open Issues and Questions
+Open Issues and Questions

 - 1. Readers are asked to evaluate to what extent filters should be specified and required within the Filter and Forward Option.
 Do they seem to be applicable to any implementation that claims this option? - 2.
 There is the possibility to extend this filter capability requirement aligning the type of mandatory filters with mandatory query parameter defined for Audit Record Query transaction (see Section 9.3.2). - 3.
 Only a JSON return format is specified for Retrieve Syslog Messages [ITI-82].
 It delivers a slightly parsed form of the syslog message that makes JSON attributes in a structure that corresponds to the structure define by syslog.
 Should other forms be supported?
 Should the unparsed syslog message be returned? - 4.
 Should there be retrieve methods to get "most recent N events"?
 This would be a non-deterministic and constantly varying response in most cases. - 5.
 Should a server information query be specified?
 There are various RFCs from the IETF that specify aspects of server information. - 6.
 Should support of the "/.well-known/" path RFC5785 be required or described in transactions ITI-81 and ITI-82?
-(This can be an alternative to more complete server information.)
-For example, PACS servers providing restful access to DICOM objects may respond to "/.well-known/DICOM" in addition to a fully specified URL path.
+(This can be an alternative to more complete server

-HL7, HEALTH LEVEL SEVEN and FHIR are the registered trademarks of Health Level Seven International.
+&lt;sup>1 FHIR is the registered trademark of Health Level Seven International.